scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 Seeding
 ~~~~~~~

-For now, a number of seeds is set randomly within the first segment of
+A number of seeds is set randomly within the first segment of
 every fibertube.
 We can however change the number of fibertubes that
 will be tracked, as well as the amount of seeds within each.
 (See
 Seeding options in the help menu).